c-neto/carlosneto.dev/blog/2023/2023-11-02-logstash-modular-pipelines.md

 LOGSTASH_PIPELINE_APPLICATION_B="{input-http,filter-app-b,output-opensearch}"
 ```

-- __LOGSTASH_PIPELINE_APPLICATION_A__: Composes the Logstash pipeline `application-a-pipeline` to receive logs from HTTP and RabbitMQ, and the logs will be processed by logic defined in the `filter-app-a.cfg` and forwarded to OpenSearch and HTTP server.
+- __LOGSTASH_PIPELINE_APPLICATION_A__: Composes the Logstash pipeline `application-a-pipeline` to receive logs from HTTP and RabbitMQ, processed them with parse logic defined in the `filter-app-a.cfg` and forwarded to OpenSearch and HTTP server.

-- __LOGSTASH_PIPELINE_APPLICATION_B__: Composes the Logstash pipeline `application-b-pipeline` to receive logs from HTTP, logs will be processed by logic defined in the `filter-app-b.cfg` and forwarded to OpenSearch.
+- __LOGSTASH_PIPELINE_APPLICATION_B__: Composes the Logstash pipeline `application-b-pipeline` to receive logs from HTTP, process them with the logic defined in the `filter-app-b.cfg` and forwarded to OpenSearch only.

 ### Main Advantages:

 This approach brings the following advantages:

 - __Avoid Code Duplication__: Allows to use modules across multiple pipelines (for example, configure the same `input` and `output` module for all pipelines).
-- __Reusable Code__: Allows a simple configurable way to use more than one module of the same type (for example, two `output`, and three `input` in one specific pipeline).
+- __Reusable Code__: Allows a simple configurable way to use more than one module of the same type in specific pipelines (for example, two `output`, and three `input` in one specific pipeline).
-- __Decrease Complexity__: The `filter` code is composed of only the application parser logic.
+- __Decrease Complexity__: The `filter` code is composed of only the application parser logic, avoiding conditional logical based on source event tags to identify how the logic need to be used.
 - __Troubleshooting__: Preserve the traceable of the pipelines in the logstash metric API.
-- __Tests__: Make it easier to test `filter` code because the `input` and `output` modules is simple to change, allowing a configuration of the _mock_ log source as `input` and _stdout_ as a `output` to check if the logic is working as expected.
+- __Tests__: Make it easier to test `filter` code because the `input` and `output` modules is simple to change (environment variables), allowing a configuration of the _mock_ log source as `input` and _stdout_ as a `output` to check if the logic is working as expected.

 ### Docker Compose Lab